 And then, in 1977, we came back home.
-I went to Sequoia High School just four days after arriving in the country we’d always considered the Land of Plenty—they had television ALL DAY, telephones everywhere, bacon, milk, Captain Crunch, McDonalds, and oh, my lord, ice cream in your own refrigerator.
+I enered Sequoia High School for my sophomore year just four days after arriving in the country we’d always considered the Land of Plenty—they had television ALL DAY, telephones everywhere, bacon, milk, Captain Crunch, McDonalds, and oh, my lord, ice cream in your own refrigerator.
 Fruit you didn’t have to bleach.
 Water right out of the faucet.
 Unimaginable luxuries that didn’t have to be smuggled in.

 I was miserable.
 I hated school, hated our new house, hated our lives.
 I’m not over-dramatizing.
 In our family history, everyone agrees that coming back to the US when we did was a huge mistake—it led to our parents’ divorce, and while they are both happily married to others now, their split caused significant financial stress.
 My dad left for Saudi Arabia again after five years, which meant we lost him from our daily lives for more than a decade.